ataniz/tech-europe-hackathon/PRD.md

 - generateVideo: Create videos based on prompts
 - returnToParent: Complete your task and return results

+## Parent Conversation Context
-The conversation history shows the context from the main project.
-Use this to inform your creative decisions.`;
+The following is the conversation history from the main orchestrator chat:

+`;

+// Usage: systemPrompt = SUB_AGENT_SYSTEM_PROMPT + parentHistoryText
 ```

 ---